dplantera/dplantera.github.io-tech-blog/posts/nodejs-a-reasonable-file-naming.md

 ## TL;DR

-> 1) Use always the same naming convention for files and folders.
-I prefer kebab case because I like kebab, but you may
-     use whatever you see fit
+> * Use always the same naming convention for files and folders.
+I prefer kebab case because I like kebab, but you may use whatever you see fit
-> 2) If we refactor a file to a folder while keeping the same name, we induce no additional changes (technical reason)
+> * If we refactor a file to a folder while keeping the same name, we induce no additional changes

 ### Do!